j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 You may take an additional weapon into battle.
 At the start of each of your turns, you may decide which of the weapons to wield until the start of your next turn.
 #### Critical Hits
 ##### Blood Rage
-While your HP is less than half of its maximum, your **Crit Threshold** is reduced by 1.
+While your HP is less than half of its maximum, your **Crit Threshold** is reduced by 1 and you gain 1//2//3 [[Keywords#Shield|Shield]] at the start of each of your turns.
 ##### Fury-Fuelled
 When you score a **Critical Hit**, you gain **2 Adrenaline**.
 #### Dancing Weapon